tianyizhou1222/qutece-onboarding/ubuntu_mrsetup.md

 ```
 PATH="/opt/MATLAB/R2019b/bin:${PATH}"
 ```
++ Update the environment by running `source .bashrc` in terminal.

 ### spm12
 + Download [spm12.zip](https://www.fil.ion.ucl.ac.uk/spm/software/download/) and its updates [spm12_updates_rxxxx.zip](https://www.fil.ion.ucl.ac.uk/spm/download/spm12_updates/) in `~/Downloads` then type the following in a Terminal, this will install spm to directory `/opt`: